Mobile App Financial Model

-Variable Costs are type of costs which change with the amount of activity of your app(s).
+Variable Costs are a type of costs that changes with the amount of activity of your app(s).
 Besides commissions, we have included 3 different Variable Cost Tables:

 - Costs Per Download: These amounts will be directly multiplied with download units.

-- Costs Per Active User: These amounts will be directly multiplied with Cumulative Active User of that month.
+- Costs Per Active User: These amounts will be directly multiplied with Cumulative Active Users of that month.

 - Per Paying Subscriber: These amounts will be directly multiplied with the Number of Paying Subscribers (which is inputted in the Subscriptions section)

 SALARIES & FIXED COSTS

 Fixed Costs are a type of costs that does NOT change with the amount of app activities.
 These are paid regardless of any revenue, downloads, subscribers etc.

 We have separated Fixed Costs in two different tables:

 - Salaries: Input employees and monthly projected salaries.
 You can start some of them not from the beginning but later instead.

 - Other Fixed Costs: All OPEX goes here.
 Rent, utility bills, travel expenses, hosting, etc.

 Startup Costs are the expenses that are prior to the going live date of your model.

 - These costs will be recorded at 1 month prior to the Start Date in Output Report.

 - For the sake of simplicity, we ignored amortization and depreciation in the Breakeven Analysis.
 So, if you have a significant amount of fixed assets and want to include depreciation, just put them as revenue in Other Revenue section (or you can deduct them from monthly expenses)